 - It delivers concrete and enforceable progress in resource restoration.

-Litigation attorneys and staff work directly with CBF's Environmental Protection and Restoration Department to file comment letters on federal regulations.
-We focus on regulations that will have an impact on the Chesapeake Bay and its tributaries, human health impacts, as well as impacts to low income communities and communities of color that are disproportionally harmed by pollution and other environmental threats.
-More detail on the regulations and comment letters can be found on our Federal Regulations page.
+Litigation attorneys and staff also work directly with CBF's Environmental Protection and Restoration Department to file comment letters on federal regulations.
+CBF thoughtfully chooses litigation cases that result in concrete, enforceable progress toward clean water restoration—including cases against those who violate laws that protect the watershed and communities, as well as cases that solidify and expand legal protections for the Bay.
+We also focus on regulations that have an impact on human health impacts and on under-resourced communities and communities of color that are disproportionately harmed by pollution and other environmental threats.

 December 15, 2021